Bought a pull-up bar or planning to get one but are you wondering how high to mount it on the wall? Here’s what you want to know.

 To do a good pull-up, you ideally want to keep your legs fully extended but your ankles a little bit in front of your hips.
 To do this you should contract the core.
 While at the lowest position, you don’t want your feet touching the floor.
 So by just being able to grab it while standing on your toes, you won’t touch the floor while keeping your feet flat during a pull-up.

 How high is this?
 That obviously depends on how tall you are.
-A bar that’s at the correct height for someone that’s 5’1 tall the bar is way too low for a person that’s 6’1 tall.
+A bar that’s at the correct height for someone who’s 5’1 tall the bar is way too low for a person who’s 6’1 tall.
 So to get the right height, you’ll have to bust out a measuring tape.

 The consideration of how much space you need from the bar to the ceiling depends less on how tall you are although it still plays a small role.

 You need enough space to do a good pull-up without hitting your head on the ceiling.
 I’m 6’1 and I need about 16” of headroom above a pull-up bar.
 That 16” will be correct for most people.

 That 16” might seem like a lot but there’s a good reason for that.
 While most people just get their chin over the bar to do a pull-up, to get the full benefits, you actually have to pull to where your sternum hits the bar.
 That means you don’t only need headroom for your head but also the neck and part of the torso.
 For me personally, the measurement from the middle of the sternum to the top of the head is almost 14”.
 It’s best to add 2” on top of that so there is no way I can hit my head on the ceiling.